 Before you enter into a job agreement with your contractor, make sure that you've performed a thorough background check.

-Ask for references, and review their portfolio in to check that they have the skills and experience you require.
+Ask for references, and review their portfolio in to check that they have the specialist skills and experience you require.

 Be aware of the changes to your job role as a primary contractor:

 A significant amount of your time will now be spent on project management and client management roles.

 You'll need to keep your clients up to date on the progress, manage deadlines and handle any concerns or issues that may arise.
 Make sure that you take all of these into account when you provide a self employed quote for the project.